loga1988/SpringBootProj/README.md

 2) create a JMS producer and JMS consumer by implementing JMSListener interface
 3) then do jmsProducer.sendMessage("Hello, World!");

+**JMS Interview Questions**

+  point to point messaging -- one sender and one receiver -- queue publish-subscribe -- one sender multiple receivers.
+The receiver has to subscribe to the ropic to receive message -- topic

+  The creation of topic or queue is done by JMS provider administrator

+  Types of messages supported by JMS API bytes messages, stream messages, text messages

+  messages contain header, body and properties

+  **JMS Delivery Mode**

+  Persistent -- message loses in transit not affordable Non_Persistent -- ocassional message losses are ok

+  **JMS Acknowledge**
+  AUTO_ACKNOWLEDGE -- only the receiver receives the message it sends ack CLIENT_ACKNOWLEDGE -- only the receiver processes the message it sends ack

+  durable subscriber retains messages until all the messages are acknowledged by the subscriber

+  JMS session object is a single threaded it can't be shared across multiple threads so not thread safe

 ***throughput -- number of messages kafka processes in a specific period of time

 Create @Configuration class for each data source mentioned in application.properties